Use a vintage sheet and Mod Podge in this fabulous DIY purse refashion – it’s such an easy craft project, and very budget friendly!

 Want to see how to make it?
-It is really easy to do and can be created with any floral fabric you may have in your craft stash.
-Just grab an old fabric bag or purse and some decoupage!
+This craft is really easy to do and can be created with any floral fabric you may have in your craft stash.
+Just grab an old fabric bag or clutch and some decoupage medium!

 - Small fabric pencil case or clutch